dimroc/ga-ruby-on-rails-for-devs/class/9-rails-mvc-dev.md

 Rakefile
 --------

 Tasks, such as database migrations, are written in [Rake](https://github.com/jimweirich/rake).
-Rake needs a `Rakefile`.
+Rake needs a `Rakefile`, which imports the application's code.
+Therefore, you have access to all domain models in Rake tasks.

     require File.expand_path('../config/application', __FILE__)